moraneus/MonAmI/experiments/README.md

 2. Relevant files:
     1. `spec*.nferc` are the specification files.
     2. `trace_*000_property_*.csv` are the trace files.
-    4. `run-nfer-c` is the bash script that runs nfer C in different modes.
+    4. `run-nfer-c` is the bash script that runs nfer C on different specs and traces.
     5. `result-nfer-c` is the output file that stores the results.
 4. Running `run-nfer-c`:
     1. From the root directory of MonAmI you installed, CD to the `experiments/nfer_c` folder.